Grant Hill: Personal life and family

-Hill is the son of former NFL football player Calvin Hill and his wife, Janet Hill.
-He was born in Dallas, Texas and raised in the Washington, D.C., area.

-Grant dated actress Jada Pinkett Smith from 1993 to 1995.
+Hill is the son of former NFL football player Calvin Hill and his wife, Janet, a math teacher-turned business executive and consultant.
+He was born in Dallas, Texas and raised in Virginia.
+He dated actress Jada Pinkett Smith from 1993 to 1995.

-In Detroit, Michigan, Hill was introduced to Canadian singer Tamia by Anita Baker.
+In Detroit, Michigan, in 1996, Hill was introduced to Canadian singer Tamia by Anita Baker.
 Hill and Tamia married on July 24, 1999.
-Their daughter, Myla Grace Hill, was born on January 23, 2002.
-On August 9, 2007, Tamia gave birth to their second daughter, Lael Rose Hill.
+They have two daughters, Myla Grace Hill, born on January 23, 2002, and Lael Rose Hill, born on August 9, 2007.
 The family resides in Windermere, Florida.

 In 1999, Hill received the Golden Plate Award of the American Academy of Achievement.

-After Grant contracted a life-threatening methicillin-resistant Staphylococcus aureus (MRSA) infection in 2003, Hill became an advocate for the awareness and prevention of MRSA and has appeared in public service announcements for Stop MRSA Now!, a non-profit organization.
+After he contracted a life-threatening methicillin-resistant Staphylococcus aureus (MRSA) infection in 2003, Hill became an advocate for the awareness and prevention of MRSA and has appeared in public service announcements for Stop MRSA Now!, a non-profit organization.

 Hill earned his bachelor's degree from Duke University with a double major in history and political science.